Joseph Conrad: Themes and style

 Despite the opinions even of some who knew Conrad personally, such as fellow-novelist Henry James, Conrad—even when only writing elegantly crafted letters to his uncle and acquaintances—was always at heart a writer who sailed, rather than a sailor who wrote.
 He used his sailing experiences as a backdrop for many of his works, but he also produced works of similar world view, without the nautical motifs.
 The failure of many critics to appreciate this caused him much frustration.

-He wrote oftener about life at sea and in exotic parts than about life on British land because—unlike, for example, his friend John Galsworthy, author of The Forsyte Saga—he knew little about everyday domestic relations in Britain.
-When Conrad's The Mirror of the Sea was published in 1906 to critical acclaim, he wrote to his French translator: "The critics have been vigorously swinging the censer to me....
+He wrote more often about life at sea and in exotic parts than about life on British land because—unlike, for example, his friend John Galsworthy, author of The Forsyte Saga—he knew little about everyday domestic relations in Britain.
+When Conrad's The Mirror of the Sea was published in 1906 to critical acclaim, he wrote to his French translator: "The critics have been vigorously swinging the censer to me. ...
 Behind the concert of flattery, I can hear something like a whisper: 'Keep to the open sea!
 Don't land!'
 They want to banish me to the middle of the ocean."
 Writing to his friend Richard Curle, Conrad remarked that "the public mind fastens on externals" such as his "sea life", oblivious to how authors transform their material "from particular to general, and appeal to universal emotions by the temperamental handling of personal experience".

 Nevertheless, Conrad found much sympathetic readership, especially in the United States.
-H.L.
-Mencken was one of the earliest and most influential American readers to recognise how Conrad conjured up "the general out of the particular".
+H. L. Mencken was one of the earliest and most influential American readers to recognise how Conrad conjured up "the general out of the particular".
 F. Scott Fitzgerald, writing to Mencken, complained about having been omitted from a list of Conrad imitators.
 Since Fitzgerald, dozens of other American writers have acknowledged their debts to Conrad, including William Faulkner, William Burroughs, Saul Bellow, Philip Roth, Joan Didion, and Thomas Pynchon.

 An October 1923 visitor to Oswalds, Conrad's home at the time—Cyril Clemens, a cousin of Mark Twain—quoted Conrad as saying: "In everything I have written there is always one invariable intention, and that is to capture the reader's attention."

-Conrad the artist famously aspired, in the words of his preface to The Nigger of the 'Narcissus' (1897), "by the power of the written word to make you hear, to make you feel... before all, to make you see.
+Conrad the artist famously aspired, in the words of his preface to The Nigger of the 'Narcissus' (1897), "by the power of the written word to make you hear, to make you feel ... before all, to make you see.
 That—and no more, and it is everything.
 If I succeed, you shall find there according to your deserts: encouragement, consolation, fear, charm—all you demand—and, perhaps, also that glimpse of truth for which you have forgotten to ask."